 Let’s face it, every game has its own unique story, and that’s why you need to help linguists adapt it and make it come alive in different languages and cultures.
 Because whatever markets you decide to localize your game for, you’ll want it to be authentic, enjoyable, and engaging.
 That’s why we show you ten easy basic steps that will help you to make your game localization as easy as possible

-Select in advance the markets and languages for localization
+Select in advance the markets and languages for your game localization

 Here are some important things to consider: